 Note

-Reconstruction of the diffusion signal with the Tensor model#
+Reconstruction of the diffusion signal with DTI (single tensor) model#

 The diffusion tensor models the diffusion signal as: